MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-overview.md

 Article | description
 --- | ---
-[Discovering Xbox tournaments](live-discovering-xbox-tournaments.md) | Provides tips and recommendations to craft a great user experience for discovering existing tournaments.
+[UX for discovering Xbox tournaments](live-discovering-xbox-tournaments.md) | Provides tips and recommendations to craft a great user experience for discovering existing tournaments.
-[Join a tournament](live-arena-ux-join-tournament.md)  |  Provides tips and recommendations to craft a great user experience for registering and joining a tournament.
+[Join a tournament by using the Arena UI](live-arena-ux-join-tournament.md)  |  Provides tips and recommendations to craft a great user experience for registering and joining a tournament.
-[Match engagement](live-arena-ux-match-engagement.md) | Describes the user experience stages of players progressing through a tournament.
+[UX for match engagement](live-arena-ux-match-engagement.md) | Describes the user experience stages of players progressing through a tournament.
-[Arena API UI metadata](live-arena-apis-metadata.md)  | Describes the metadata returned by the Arena APIs which you can use to display information in-game about the current state of the tournament.
+[UI metadata from Arena APIs](live-arena-apis-metadata.md)  | Describes the metadata returned by the Arena APIs which you can use to display information in-game about the current state of the tournament.
-[Arena notifications](live-arena-notifications.md)  | Describes the conditions when Xbox Arena sends a notification to tournament participants.
+[UX for Arena notifications](live-arena-notifications.md)  | Describes the conditions when Xbox Arena sends a notification to tournament participants.
-[Arena user scenarios](live-arena-user-scenarios.md)  | Describes Arena scenarios for gamers based on their most common motivations.
+[UX for Arena participant user scenarios](live-arena-user-scenarios.md)  | Describes Arena scenarios for gamers based on their most common motivations.